YasinAtLinux/Termux-Debian-Login/README.md

 nano ~/.loginScripts/arch_login.sh
 ```

-2. Replace the default username with your ArchLinux username.
+2. Replace yasin  with your ArchLinux username.

 ## NOTE :
-These scripts will not overwrite your ~/.bashrc file, but it is recommended to take a backup of your .bashrc file.
+These scripts will NOT overwrite your ~/.bashrc file, but it is recommended to take a backup of your .bashrc file.

 ```
 cp ~/.bashrc ~/.bashrc.bak